freenas/freenas-docs/userguide/system.rst

 * **Space:** displays the size of the boot environment.

 * **Keep:** indicates whether or not this boot environment can be pruned if an update does not have enough space to proceed.
+Click
-Click the entry's :guilabel:`Keep` button if that boot environment should not be automatically pruned.
+  |ui-options| and :guilabel:`Keep` for an entry if that boot
+  environment should not be automatically pruned.

-Click :guilabel:`More Options` for an entry to view the configuration buttons for it.
+Click |ui-options| for an entry to view the configuration buttons for it.
 These configuration buttons are shown:

 * **Delete:** used to delete the highlighted entry, which also removes that entry from the boot menu.
 Since you cannot delete an entry that